 I ate a lot in Spain, I think it’s a regulation or something that visitors be inundated with a cornucopia of delicious foods at all times of day.
-I was on a culinary blog trip to the Costa Brava region of Spain, along the country’s northeast coast, and our hosts made sure we never wanted for a good meal.
+I was on a culinary blog trip to the Costa Brava region of Spain, along the country’s southeast coast, and our hosts made sure we never wanted for a good meal.
 Many of the food encounters were on the fancy end of the spectrum, but true to form my favorite meal of the trip was probably one of the most simple.
 It was also a meal that taught me more about Spanish hospitality than any other experience on the trip.
 It was the afternoon we spent at a fisherman’s hut along the beach.

 The hut is really a small building with a kitchen and modest living quarters and nowadays usually isn’t owned by fishermen, not really.
 Instead they’re owned by families and friends who use the small shacks as a coastal getaway and a spot to make amazing meals to enjoy together.
 It’s a great concept and the fact that we were invited to join just one such set of friends for an afternoon meal was a tremendous and unique honor.